MayoIsASauce/TeamComputerJott/README.md

-## How to Run the Program
+## How to Run the Project

-To run the program `build.py`, use the following command: python3 build.py <project_phase>
+To run the project, use the following command: python3 build.py <project_phase>

 ### Usage: